 It’s hard sometimes to remember the days when technology wasn’t king.
-When we didn’t all walk around with tiny computers in the palm of our hands or the use of GPS technology to give us turn by turn directions to navigate us on the road…but for the sake of nostalgia, journey with me to the before time.
+When we didn’t all walk around with tiny computers in the palm of our hands or the use of GPS technology to give us turn-by-turn directions to navigate us on the road.
+But for the sake of nostalgia, journey with me to the before times.

 I remember vividly the weeks leading up to our annual family road trips as a kid - when my parents would haul out the oversized road atlas and spend hours studying and debating the best routes to take.
 Which interstate would get us there the fastest?
 Which exits had the best attractions to stop at along the way?
 Then, with our literal roadmap in hand, we’d pile in the car and hit the road, confident in the direction we needed to go.

 Similarly, before you begin using cloud services, you must plan your journey and make strategic and tactical decisions to align directions and requirements to ensure successful cloud adoption.
 Planning helps to initiate your organization’s cloud project, design the organization and governance, outline the architecture, secure compliance, document identified risks, and build your business case.
 The result is a roadmap for the journey that identifies new ways of working across your organization.

 What is the Cloud?